canonical/landscape-ui/README.md

          git switch ppa-build

-  2. copy the `assets` directory
+  2. copy the `assets` directory, `index.html`, and `favicon.svg`.

          cp -r ./assets ..
+         cp ./index.html ..
+         cp ./favicon.svg ..

-  3. check out this branch
+  4. check out this branch

          git switch ppa-build-debian

-  4. delete the `assets` directory and replace it with the one you copied
+  5. delete the `assets` directory and replace it with the one you copied.
+Also bring back the `index.html` and `favicon.svg`

          rm -r ./assets
          mv ../assets ./
+         mv ../index.html ./
+         mv ../favicon.svg ./

   3. update the changelog for new `<VERSION>`